Logo

 How to Cash Out With WhiteBIT Nova

 Apply for the card in the app or on the website.
-A digital card is issued instantly, while a physical card needs to be preordered and then activated in the app once received.
+A digital card is issued instantly, while a physical card needs to be preordered and then activated in the app after it arrives.

-When you withdraw, crypto is deducted from your exchange balance, converted automatically to your chosen fiat currency, and then made available for ATM cash-out like a standard bank card.
+When you withdraw, crypto is deducted from your exchange balance, converted automatically into your chosen fiat currency, and then made available for ATM cash-out like a standard bank card.

 How to Withdraw to a Card via P2P Express